 Eggplant or aubergine is one vegetable that children don’t take to very easily.
 It maybe the squishy, mushy texture or the seeds or a different type of taste altogether that does not go down well especially if they know what it is.

-Add some extra peas to eggplant bharta so that they have more peas than the mashed up eggplant.
+Add some extra peas to this roasted Indian eggplant recipe so that they have more peas than the mashed up aubergine.
 The peas could make the dish appealing to some fussy eaters.

-The one memory that this dish takes me back to, is the smoky flavour of burnt eggplant skin which rendered this dish a completely different taste.
+The one memory that this dish takes me back to, is the smoky flavour of burnt eggplant skin which gave this dish a completely different taste.

 Every region in India has its own version of Baigan Bharta.
 This particular recipe is more North Indian or Punjabi style bharta recipe.